 Back up claims

-Since your problem statement generally claims that the problem is costing the organization money and any other loss, you must include evidence of the same.
+Since your statement of the problem generally claims that the problem is costing the organization money and any other loss, you must include evidence of the same.
 Speculate any backup question that may follow your claims and precisely but thoroughly place the answers to these questions in the problem statement.
 Conduct plenty of research and cite credible sources.

 Smart and Savvy modern home builders, Artic designs ltd, and Metaorder Ltd, our long-term clients, have allocated all their new incoming project contract tenders to Prime enterprise, our top competitor.
 The shift was a result of our failure to meet deadlines and deliver projects as precisely as requested.